Cats

 The Cat Management Act includes rules for keeping, breeding and trapping cats (seizing, detaining, destroying and releasing).
 Under the Act:

-• Only registered breeders or a person holding a cat breeding permit are permitted to breed cats (and that includes sinply letting a cat breed).
+- Only registered breeders or a person holding a cat breeding permit are permitted to breed cats (and that includes simply allowing a cat to breed).

-Council’s microchipping and desexing subsidy is no longer being offered for 2022.
+Council’s 2024 microchipping and desexing subsidy is no longer available.

-A subsidy may be offered again in future to enourage Responsible Cat Management.
+A subsidy may be offered again in future to encourage responsible cat ownership.

 Desexing your cat means it’s not going to add to the struggling stray and roaming cat populations around our townships.
-Or make the feral cat problem worse in Tasmania’s native habitats.
+Or be making the feral cat problem worse in Tasmania’s native habitats.

-Recent changes to the Cat Management Act include a requirement that all cats be microchipped and desexed at 4 months or older.
-(There can be exceptions, for example veterinary health reasons or for lawful breeders.)
+The Cat Management Act makes it mandatory for all cats to be microchipped and desexed at 4 months or older.
+(Exceptions include veterinary health reasons or for lawful breeders.)

 The introduction of the Cat Management Act in 2009 initiated new efforts to tackle cat problems in Tasmania.
 In 2016 the Tasmanian Government released its Cat Management Plan and in 2019 it launched the Tasmanian Cat Management Project ‘TassieCat’ and amendments to improve the Cat Management Act came into force between 1 March 2021 and 2022.